The Historical Interpreter Apprentice Program

 How do I apply?

-Hand deliver or mail the application packet to Andersonville National Historical Site museum before 5:00 pm on Friday, January 2nd.
+Hand deliver or mail the application packet to Andersonville National Historical Site museum before 4:30 pm on Monday, January 22nd.
 Park staff will review the applications and will select the apprentices.
-You will be notified by January 16th by email.
+You will be notified by email.
 After you receive the selection email, you will receive an acceptance packet in the mail.
 There will be forms to sign and some materials to get you started.
-Your first session will be Saturday, January 24th at 9:00 am.
+Your first session will be Saturday, February 3rd at 10:00 am.

 Who do I contact with questions?